tonofshell/r-crash-course/presentation.md

 ## [1] "logical"
 ```

-## Vector-ception
+## A Vector Inside a Vector
 - Other objects are made up vectors
   - Lists
     - A list can contain an unlimited number of vectors or other lists (multi-dimensional)
-  - Dataframe / Tibble / Matrix
+  - Data-frame / Tibble / Matrix
     - A list of vectors, where each vector is the same length and represents a column of values (two-dimensional)
-    - Dataframes or Tibbles can have different types for each column
+    - Data-frames or Tibbles can have different types for each column
     - For matrices all columns must be the same type (typically numeric)
 - To learn more about vectors and vector-based objects in [R for Data Science: Chapter 20](https://r4ds.had.co.nz/vectors.html)

 ## Tibbles
-- Data is usually distributed / imported in the form of a dataframe or tibble
+- Data is usually distributed / imported in the form of a data-frame or tibble
-  - A tibble is an updated version of the dataframe included in the `tidyverse` package
+  - A tibble is an updated version of the data-frame included in the `tidyverse` package
-    - Tibbles only display the first 10 rows when printed to the console and do not convert column types, unlike dataframes
+    - Tibbles only display the first 10 rows when printed to the console and do not convert column types, unlike data-frames
-    - A dataframe can be coerced to a tibble with the `as_tibble()` function
+    - A data-frame can be coerced to a tibble with the `as_tibble()` function
 - Since the tibble is __NOT__ included with the base R packages we must install and load the `tidyverse` package
   - In the `Packages` tab there is an `Install` button, click that and type "tidyverse" and install it
   - Once a package is installed you can load it using the `library()` function, run `library(tidyverse)` from a script or the console to load the `tidyverse` package